 However, the glory days of collecting have changed drastically since then.

 We have been on a sliding scale trying to catch up with the next new thing since the internet and the auction business has taken over.
-One new development in collecting, from an internet Facebook group arose RoundTable Authorized Dealers called Coin Dealers Helping Coin Dealers.
+One new development in collecting arose from an internet Facebook group called Coin Dealers Helping Coin Dealers.
 Since its inception two years ago, over 500 million dollars have been traded in coins and currency.
 RoundTable is represented by one thousand dealers spread throughout nearly every state in America, covering all types of coins and currency.

 From here, RoundTable TV was born.